She was perhaps one of the modern world’s most famous sidepiece.

 But slowly, over the ensuing years and with very carefully orchestrated public appearances, Charles and Camilla sold the idea that they were very much in love.

-Eventually winning over his mother—with the promise he would not make Camilla his queen when he succeeds the throne—Charles finally married Camilla.
+Eventually winning over his mother — allegedly with the promise he would not make Camilla his queen when he succeeds the throne — Charles finally married Camilla.

-So, as she celebrates her 70th birthday today, we raise a toast to Camilla, Duchess of Cornwall, a woman of considerable spirit and stiff upper lip, who went from royal mistress to woman universally scorned to wife of a future king.
+So, as they celebrate their 14th wedding anniversary (April 9, 2019), we raise a special toast to Camilla, Duchess of Cornwall, a woman of considerable spirit and stiff upper lip, who went from royal mistress to woman universally scorned to wife of a future king.